SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     Detects different loaders used by the Lazarus Group APT

     - **Effort:** elementary

+??? abstract "Linux Bash Reverse Shell"

+    To bypass some security equipement or for a sack of simplicity attackers can open raw reverse shell using shell commands

+    - **Effort:** intermediate

+??? abstract "Linux Remove Immutable Attribute"

+    Adversaries may used chattr utility to alter file and folder attributes to control sudden operations like the deletion and modification of files.

+    - **Effort:** intermediate

 ??? abstract "Linux Shared Lib Injection Via Ldso Preload"